wpilibsuite/sphinxext-pwa/README.md

 pwa_icons = [["_static/myicon.webp", "48x48"]]
 ```

-This should be all that is necessary to get your PWA functional.
-There is some extra customizability listed below.
+This extension does require NodeJS >= 16.
+If you are deploying on ReadTheDocs, you need to add or customize the build config as shown [here](https://docs.readthedocs.io/en/stable/config-file/v2.html).
+Once this is done, that should be all that is required to turn your Sphinx website into a Progressive Web Application!

 ## Configuration